 Share This Article

-GOT7's Park Jinyoung Confirms May 13 Solo Comeback With Said & Done
+GOT7's Jinyoung Confirms May 13 Solo Comeback With Said & Done

-Park Jinyoung has locked in a May 13 return with his second solo mini album Said & Done, giving GOT7 fans a real date, a first trailer, and the clearest sign yet that his music era is fully back on.
+GOT7's Jinyoung has locked in a May 13 return with his second solo mini album Said & Done, giving fans a real date, a first trailer, and the clearest sign yet that his music era is fully back on.

 April 28, 2026

-GOT7's Park Jinyoung has set May 13 at 6 p.m.
-KST for his second solo mini album Said & Done, with the first trailer landing on April 28 KST according to Soompi's report on the teaser drop and the official video uploaded to YouTube.
-The comeback also marks his first solo album in three years, which gives the date more weight than a routine teaser post.
-Park Jinyoung has stayed visible through acting, but this announcement makes it clear that music is back in the front seat.
-For GOT7 fans, the big read is simple: the comeback window is now locked, the title is public, and the rollout has finally moved from vague spring talk to a real deadline.
+GOT7's Jinyoung has set May 13 at 6 p.m.
+KST for his second solo mini album Said & Done, with the date and title confirmed in the official trailer uploaded to his official YouTube channel on April 28 KST.
+BH Entertainment had already signaled a May solo return in March, according to The Korea Herald's March report, so this teaser turns a soft promise into a fixed schedule.
+Jinyoung has stayed visible through acting, but this rollout makes it clear that music is back in the front seat.
+For GOT7 fans, the big read is simple: the comeback window is now locked, the title is public, and the campaign has finally moved from vague spring talk to a real deadline.
 Under BH Entertainment, Jinyoung looks like he is aiming for something tighter and more intentional than a quick between-project single.

 BH Entertainment has turned a March promise into a fixed comeback date

-BH Entertainment said in March that Jinyoung was preparing a May return and participating in lyric writing, as reported by The Korea Herald and Soompi, so the Said & Done trailer does more than announce a title.
+BH Entertainment told The Korea Herald in March that Jinyoung was preparing a May return and participating in lyric writing, so the Said & Done trailer does more than announce a title.
 It completes the picture.
 Jinyoung is not just circling a comeback.
-He is arriving with a second mini album, a confirmed date, and a visible creative credit.
-That matters because his 2026 calendar already includes JTBC's Still Shining and tvN's upcoming 100 Day Lie.
-The solo release gives that actor-idol balance a cleaner shape.
-It also puts him back into the veteran-group conversation that outlets like The Kpopcast keep tracking across the wider K-pop release cycle.
+He is arriving with a second mini album, a confirmed date, and an early creative stake in the material.
+Soompi’s April 28 update also emphasized that this is his first solo mini album in three years, which raises the stakes beyond a routine teaser drop.
+That matters because his 2026 calendar already includes JTBC's Still Shining opposite Kim Min Ju and tvN's upcoming 100 Day Lie with Kim Yoo Jung.
+The agency's March briefing also made lyric participation part of the headline, which gives the solo release a stronger authored feel than the average between-project teaser cycle.
+It gives his actor-idol balance a cleaner shape, and it gives his music story a sharper spine heading into May 13.

 The teaser is minimal, but the branding looks deliberate

-The official teaser on YouTube keeps the visual language stripped all the way back to a black title card, white typography, and the line "A story about Park Jin Young."
+According to the official teaser on YouTube, the visual language stays stripped all the way back to a black title card, white typography, and the line "A story about Jinyoung Park."
 That kind of restraint usually means the team wants the name and project identity to hit before any concept photo flood starts.
 It is a smart move for Jinyoung in particular.
 He has never needed noise to sell mood, and Said & Done already reads like a more personal record than a generic spring return.
 We have seen him push inward before on Chapter 0: WITH and the 2025 digital single "Christmas Fever," but this title suggests something firmer, maybe even more resolved.
 If the music follows that tone, this could be the release that sharpens his solo lane instead of simply extending it.

 What to watch before May 13

-The next stretch of this rollout should be judged on how much detail it gives the album's point of view.
-BH Entertainment has already confirmed lyric participation, according to its March statement carried by Soompi and The Korea Herald, so track list credits will matter the moment they drop.
+According to BH Entertainment's March comeback update to The Korea Herald, the next stretch of this rollout should be judged on how much detail it gives the album's point of view.
+That earlier agency briefing flagged lyric participation, so track list credits will matter the moment they drop.
 Fans should also watch for whether the campaign leans into Jinyoung the actor, Jinyoung the idol, or a cleaner blend of both.
 Right now, the teaser leaves that question open in a good way.
 It creates room for mood, not confusion.
 That is why this comeback already feels more focused than many early-stage K-pop rollouts.
 The facts are straightforward.
 The date is set.
 The title is strong.
 Now the pressure is on the music to make Said & Done feel as final and self-possessed as its name suggests.